 Flat rims are described as rims wider than 4mm that lay parallel to the axle.
 This unique shape cuts into the trapeze width (catch zone), but it gives impressive spin to the yo-yo.

-Pictured: YoYoFactory MVP
+Pictured: YoYoFactory DV888

 A Word on Shapes